Origins of Salient Terms

 Across state-of-the-art search and recommendations systems the query-understanding -> query-expansion -> retrieval -> point-wise ranking -> conditional reranking architecture is well established [4][6].
 This architecture is also relevant for LLM applications, where RAG pipelines are often re-inventing the wheel of the established state-of-the-art architecture for search and recommendations.

-Salient terms can be used to retrieve the highest weight documents using a inverse index.
-Alternatively, the term weights can be used in heuristic algorithms e.g. page-rank or term weights can be used in features in downstream ranking models.
+Salient terms can be used to retrieve the highest weighted documents via a lookup index.
+Term weights can also feed into heuristic algorithms (e.g. PageRank) or serve as features in downstream ranking models.

 Conclusions

-It's an unfortunate reality the field of information retrieval has diverged between academia and industry.
-With the greatest information retrieval research and innovation hidden behind the gilded walls of Silicon Valley giants.
+It's an unfortunate reality that information retrieval has diverged between academia and industry, with the most significant research and innovation hidden behind the walls of a handful of Silicon Valley companies.

-However, that future is unlikely to happen.
-Search hasn't been this competitive since the 2000s, with startups, you.com, perplexity.ai and more creating LLM first search engines, and chatGPT threatening to change user knowledge searching behavior away from search as a whole [10][11][12].
-Google's global search market share has dropped to below 90% for the first time since 2015 [13].
+That gap is unlikely to close.
+Search hasn't been this competitive since the 2000s, with startups like you.com and Perplexity building LLM-first search engines, and ChatGPT shifting how users seek information away from search altogether [9][10][11].
+Google's global search market share has dropped to below 90% for the first time since 2015 [12].

 Algorithms have never been the strongest competitive moat.
-Especially with the Silcon Valley exodus of 2023, shuffling employees between tech giants or ejecting them into new markets across the world [4].
+Especially with the Silicon Valley exodus of 2023, shuffling employees between tech giants or sending them into new markets across the world [4].

 Bibliography